 The Administrative Fellowship is at Wake Forest Baptist Medical Center, the academic medical center of Wake Forest Baptist Health.
 This fellowship provides a rotational and project based opportunity for young careerists to see various aspects of healthcare administration.

 Wake Forest Baptist offers administrative fellows a total compensation package including a salary, which is competitive with other Fellowship programs, insurance benefits (health, dental, and vision), and the option to contribute to our 403b retirement savings plan.
 Paid time off is granted for the following holidays: Fourth of July, Labor Day, Thanksgiving Day, Christmas Day, New Year’s Day and Memorial Day.
 Recognizing the importance of continuing education and professional development, the fellows typically are provided funding for attendance at national and state/regional meetings.
+Additional requests for personal time are discussed with and approved by Fellowship Preceptor.

 Please review our Frequently Asked Questions.
 If you have additional questions, please Contact Us.